Guides • Topics

 Does preservation replace digital forensics?

-What should be documented at the preservation stage?
+What should be recorded at the preservation stage?

-Minimum documentation typically includes written authorization and defined scope, contemporaneous handling notes, custody and transfer traceability, and integrity-verification artifacts generated where appropriate to the applied preservation method.
+Minimum documentation typically includes recorded authority and the confirmed preservation plan, contemporaneous handling notes, custody and transfer traceability, and integrity-verification artifacts generated when suited to the applied preservation method.